Overview of the Marine Oil Terminal Engineering and Maintenance Standards

 Each terminal operator is required to complete audits and inspections of their marine oil terminal on a prescribed periodic basis (typically every four years) to assess the facility's fitness-for-purpose.
 The MOTEMS Audit Manual is a useful tool in performing such activities.
 The MOTEMS audit and inspection results are then summarized in the MOTEMS Executive Summary Tables, and where deficiencies are identified, the Commission works closely with operators to prioritize and ensure implementation of repairs and upgrades in a timely manner.

-- Regulations and Rulemaking - current and archived
+- Regulations - present

 - 2016 CCR, Title 24, Part 2 - California Building Code, Chapter 31F - Marine Oil Terminals (effective January 1, 2017)